sst/sst/www/docs/packages/node.md

 ##### Options

-- `formatPayload` - Callback to intercept the the response and make any changes before sending response.
+- `formatPayload` - Callback to intercept the response and make any changes before sending response.
 - `context` - Callback that runs at the beginning of the request to provide the context variable to GraphQL resolvers.
 - `schema` - The GraphQL schema that should be executed.